faytech North America Industrial Mainboards

-faytech is on of the best industrial motherboard manufacturers in the USA
+faytech North America is one of the best industrial motherboard manufacturers in the World

 What is a motherboard?
 A motherboard can be defined as a central circuit board creating a complex electronic system from within a computer for example.
-A motherboard is vitally important as it provides the electrical links by which the other components of the system talk to each other and also contains the central processing unit, most commonly called CPU and other subsystems such as real time clock for example, and some other secondary interfaces.
-They are produced in different sizes and shapes which can be specific to each computer maker.
-Actually, most computer motherboards are now using a standard form since 2007.
+A motherboard is vitally important as it provides the electrical links by which the other components of the system talk to each other and also contains the central processing unit, most commonly called CPU and other subsystems such as real-time clock for example, and some other secondary interfaces.
+They are produced in different sizes and shapes which can be specific to each manufacturer.

 As a matter of fact, Industrial PC motherboards need to be tougher than normal motherboards found in personal computers or laptops.
 Being used in tougher conditions than standard touch screen desktop computer motherboards, industrial motherboards, like industrial LCD displays or Industrial LCD touch screen monitor need to be able to cope with higher temperatures, need to be tougher in case of a shock or a hit, and need to last much longer, simply because they are intended to provide stable motherboard platforms for industrial users who demand long production lifetimes in extreme conditions.